 In October 2016 Damian Collins, MP for Folkestone and Hythe, was elected by the House of Commons as Chairman of the Culture, Media and Sport select committee, having previously served as a member of the committee.
 In this role he led the committee’s inquiries into doping in sport, fake news, football governance, homophobia in sport, and the impact of Brexit on the creative industries and tourism.
-Damian is also the Chairman of the Conservative Arts and Creative Industries Network.
+He is also the Chairman of the Conservative Arts and Creative Industries Network.

 During the Coalition government Damian served between 2014-15 as Parliamentary Private Secretary (PPS) to then Foreign Secretary, Philip Hammond.
 From 2012 to 2014 he was PPS to the then Secretary of State for Northern Ireland, Theresa Villiers.